tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

     metrics = metric_set(rmse)
   )
 ```
 After the tuning process, we collect the evaluation metrics (RMSE in our example) to identify the *optimal* model.
-Figure \@ref(fig:cvplot) illustrates the average validation set the root mean-squared error for each value of $\lambda$ and $\rho$.
+The figure illustrates the average validation set the root mean-squared error for each value of $\lambda$ and $\rho$.

 ```r
 autoplot(lm_tune) +